-- 10. Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope several turns around the flywheel clockwise. - 11.
+- 5. Prepare the engine for starting.
+For further information, see section 2.5. - 6.
+Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope several turns around the flywheel clockwise. - 7.
 Pull the rope slowly until resistance is felt.

-12. Give a strong pull straight out to crank and start the engine.
+8. Give a strong pull straight out to crank and start the engine.
 Repeat it necessary.